-This electronic book (e-book) by Howard Culbertson re-lives his first nine months as a missionary to Italy.
+This e-book re-lives my his first nine months as a missionary to Italy.
 These five short chapters plus a Preface and a Postscript are full of stories reflecting on what it means to be a cross-cultural evangelical missionary to Italy.
 Originally published by what is now known as The Foundry with ISBN number 0-8341-0401-6

 One of the most exciting, yet sometimes irritating, things I've discovered in our first nine months in Italy is that being a missionary involves becoming bi-cultural.
 That is, you have to learn to operate in a completely new environment which has a whole different set of etiquette rules.
 For instance, did you know there's more than one way to peel an orange? ... or that there's more than one way to properly hold your knife and fork when you cut a piece of meat? . . . or that when you go to someone's house for dinner, you are expected to provide the pastries for dessert?
 (We're always forgetting and come off looking like heels!)